 Why is Peyto Lake so blue?

-Depending on the type of the rock, glacial milk can reflect sun rays in different hues of blue, green or grey.
-Swimming in these waters leaves a grey dusty film on your skin.
+Depending on the type of rock, glacial milk can reflect sun rays in different hues of blue, green or grey.
+Swimming in these waters leaves a dusty grey film on your skin.

-Where is Peyto Lake
+Where is Peyto Lake?

-Peyto Lake is located in Banff National Park on the scenic road Icefields Parkway, 100km north from Banff (or 40km north from Lake Louise).
+Peyto Lake is located in Banff National Park along the scenic road Icefields Parkway, 100 km north of Banff (or 40 km north of Lake Louise).
 On an ideal day driving time from Banff is about one hour (from Lake Louise about half an hour).

 Peyto Lake parking lot

 There are two parking lots at the Bow Summit (aka Peyto Lake lookout).
-The main parking lot for visitors is about 500m from the Icefields Parkway exit.
-Is also the first parking lot.
-Further up the road is parking for buses and disabled right next to the viewing platform.
+The main (first) parking lot for visitors is about 500 m from the Icefields Parkway exit.
+Further up the road is a parking lot for buses and disabled right next to the viewing platform.